 The Best Cheap Car Insurance for New Drivers

 State Farm has the best cheap car insurance for new drivers.
-New drivers under 25 with their own policy pay around $312 per month for full coverage from State Farm.
+New drivers under 25 pay around $276 per month for full coverage from State Farm.

 Find Cheap New Driver Car Insurance Quotes